-The Federal Government’s Data Security Needs
+Securing the Federal Government’s Data

 These threats are particularly pronounced at the federal government’s edge – that is, any data or system outside of a traditional data center.
 Without proper cyber protections in place, the edge, which can include mobile endpoints like laptops and cellphones, deployed defense tactical elements, and training centers and testing labs, is vulnerable to attack and exploitation.
-Reinforcing this vulnerability is a misunderstanding across the federal landscape about the appropriate tools required for protecting the edge, as demonstrated in recent survey findings.
+Reinforcing this vulnerability is a misunderstanding across the federal landscape about the appropriate tools required for protecting the edge, as demonstrated in survey findings.